 01 of 10

 02 of 10

 Brighten and Whiten Clothes

 03 of 10

-Naturally Soften Clothes
+Naturally Soften Fabrics

-If you don't like the idea of using heavily scented commercial fabric softeners, but want softer clothes, white distilled vinegar acts as a natural fabric softener and leaves no residue on laundry.
+If you don't like the idea of using heavily scented commercial fabric softeners but want softer clothes, distilled white vinegar acts as a natural fabric softener and leaves no residue on laundry.
 Just add 1/2 cup to the final rinse cycle.

-If you do like a light scent, add a couple of drops of essential oil like lavender to the bottle of vinegar.
+If you do like a light scent, add a couple of drops of an essential oil like lavender to the bottle of vinegar.

 Reduce Lint and Pet Hair

-Just 1/2 cup of white distilled vinegar in the rinse cycle, will help prevent lint and pet hair from clinging to clothes.
+Just 1/2 cup of white distilled vinegar in the rinse cycle will help prevent lint and pet hair from clinging to clothes.

 Fight Underarm Odor